- 11+ Essential Things To Do on a Lake Placid Winter Vacation With Kids

-At dusk you get nice views of the lit up town from the far side.
+At dusk you get nice views of the lit-up town from the far side.
 And it’s an easy way to get exercise without having to strap on skis or skates.

 Walk Around Town

-Main Street in Lake Placid is good for a stroll.
-Tiny Traveler liked the store windows at Christmastime, decked out for the holidays with an Adirondack touch (think Santa Clauses, skis and moose).
+When she was younger, Tiny Traveler liked the store windows, especially at Christmastime, decked out for the holidays with an Adirondack touch (think Santa Clauses in flannel, skis and moose).

 There are also the requisite sporting good shops if you need glove or want to get your skates sharpened.
 And our most reason visit we saw a store called Just Bead It! at the far end of Main Street.
 They offer jewelry making with a lake view.
 We didn’t try it but it seems like a good thing to remember if you have tweens and the weather turns against you, or they need a break from snow sports.